 Again, you probably think I’m nuts, but if it is around apple season why not?
 If you want to do traditional bobbing for apples, then I say do it around snack time.
 You just put a bucket of water on a towel.

 Then allow your kids to bob for apples.
 When they get the apple, you can have different toppings set out for them that they can slice the apple and dip or cover it with different toppings.
 One example would be to slice the apple for your child, and then allow them to put peanut butter on it, drizzle it with some dark chocolate, and then put sprinkles on it too.

 It would probably be the greatest snack time they’ve ever had!
 It sounds good to me, at least.

-I’m back to the artistic side of things, but don’t forget about something as simple as a coloring book and crayons when you are looking for a rainy day boredom buster.
+I’m back to the artistic side of things, but don’t forget about something as simple as a coloring book and crayons when you are looking for an indoor kid activity on a rainy day to buster boredom.